Carlos Moyá

 Carlos Moyá Llompart (/es/; born 27 August 1976) is a Spanish former professional tennis player and coach.
-He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP).
-Moyá won 20 ATP Tour-level singles titles, including the 1998 French Open, and was part of the victorious Spanish Davis Cup team in 2004.
+He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP), achieved in 1999.
+Moyá won 20 ATP Tour-level singles titles, including a major at the 1998 French Open, and was part of the victorious Spanish Davis Cup team in 2004.
 He was also the runner-up at the 1997 Australian Open.
 After his playing career, Moyá served as Rafael Nadal's primary coach from 2016 to 2024.

 Tennis career

 In November 1995, at the age of 19, Moyá won his first tournament at the top-level in Buenos Aires, defeating Félix Mantilla in the final.
 In May 1996, Moyá defeated the clay-court champion Thomas Muster, in the semifinals of the tournament in Munich, ending Muster's streak of winning 38 matches in a row on clay-courts.
 It was the fourth time in four weeks that Moyá had played a match against Muster.
 In the final of Munich, Sláva Doseděl defeated Moyá.

 In 1997, Moyá reached his first Grand Slam final at the Australian Open, defeating defending champion Boris Becker in the first round, Jonas Björkman in the fourth round, and world No. 3 Michael Chang in the semifinals, in straight sets, before losing in straight sets to Pete Sampras.
 Before the US Open, he won brilliantly in Long Island.
 His opponent in the final was the future winner of US Open a few days later, the Australian Patrick Rafter.
 Moyá lost due to an injury in the first round of the US Open.

 In 1998, Moyá won the French Open.
 He defeated Sébastien Grosjean, Pepe Imaz, Andrew Ilie and Jens Knippschild before beating the tournament favourite, Marcelo Ríos in the quarterfinal.
 He then defeated Félix Mantilla Botella in the semifinal and fellow-Spaniard Álex Corretja in the final with a straight-sets win.
 He also won his first Tennis Masters Series tournament that year at Monte Carlo.
 He reached the semifinals of the US Open, losing to Mark Philippoussis.
 He concluded the year by finishing runner-up at the ATP World Championships (now known as the ATP World Tour Finals), where he lost in a five-set final to Corretja, having won the first two sets.

 In March 1999, after finishing runner-up at Indian Wells, Moyá reached the world No. 1 singles ranking, the first Spanish player in history to achieve this feat.
 He held the top spot for two weeks.
 Later that year, he entered the French Open as defending champion and lost in the fourth round to eventual winner Andre Agassi.
 At the US Open, Moyá withdrew in the second round with a back injury and only played in two tournaments for the rest of the year.